krobbi/gmtk-2022/readme.md

 Can you earn your freedom from the casino?
 At what cost would it come to those around you?

-# Disclaimer
-The game depicts gambling and gambling addictions.
-It should not be used as an accurate depiction of these issues or the conclusions it makes.

-If you are struggling with a gambling addiction, or any addiction, please seek professional help.

 # Credits